 Site: Mine Waste Solutions, South Africa Date: 21 February 2017 Incident: Following a significant storm event of 50mm rain in less than three hours, the return water dam at the Kareerand Tailings Storage Facility (TSF) overflowed into an adjacent drainage line that drains towards the downstream Vaal River.
 In addition, tailings material from the surrounding area also spilled towards and into the Vaal River.
 The Kareerand tailings storage facility remained stable during the incident and freeboard of the dam was safely maintained.
-Corrective action: Operations at Kareerand were suspended and extensive downstream wat sampling was initiated.
-Midvaal Water Company was notified to ensure water quality monitoring was maintained and tracked.
-The Department prrective Operations at Kareerand were suspended and extensive downstream water sampling was initiated.
-Midvaal Water Company was notified to ensure water quality monitoring was maintained and tracked.
+Corrective action: Operations at Kareerand were suspended and extensive downstream water sampling was initiated.
+Midvaal Water Company was notified to ensure water guality monitoring was maintained and tracked.
 The Department of Water and Sanitation and the National Nuclear Regulator were notified of the incident.